scala/scala-lang/_posts/2026-09-03-release-notes-3.9.md

 #### Notable changes

 - The `scala` command itself became the Scala runner, implemented by [Scala CLI](https://scala-cli.virtuslab.org/), so it now compiles, runs, tests, and packages single-module projects.
-- Best-effort compilation emits BETASTy for code that does not compile, which keeps IDE features working while you type.
+- Experimental best-effort compilation emits BETASTy for code that does not compile, which keeps IDE features working while you type.
 - Pipelined builds are supported, enabled in sbt with `ThisBuild / usePipelining := true`.
 - `var` members are allowed in type refinements, as in `type A = { var number: Int }`.
 - Integer literals can be written in base 2, as in `0b1000_0010`.